 Converting Microseconds to Milliseconds

-Microseconds (µs) are used in high-precision timing contexts.
-Converting to milliseconds makes these measurements more relatable while maintaining useful precision.
+Microseconds (µs) appear in high-precision timing contexts.
+Converting them to milliseconds makes the measurements more relatable while keeping useful precision.

 | Microseconds | Milliseconds |